mwognicki/nestjs-otp/docs/README.md

 ### Authenticator Applications

 Authenticator applications are a popular form of OTP authentication.
 These applications generate time-based OTPs (TOTPs) or HMAC-based OTPs (HOTPs) that can be used to authenticate users across various services and platforms.

 </details>

-## Reference

-See `./docs` for more information.

 ## Module Dependencies